louiscb/KTH-Study-Web-App/README.md

 Start your MongoDB server with `mongod`.
 Make sure it's listening on the default port.

-For the normal environment run `npm start`.
+For the normal environment run `npm start`

-For the test environment run `npm test`.
+For the test environment run `npm test`

-Navigate to `localhost:3000`.
+Navigate to `localhost:3000`